Kawasaki Ninja 250R: Model history

 The Ninja 250R's particular ergonomics, chassis design, and engine placement have resulted in a motorcycle that straddles the standard and sport classes.
 The Ninja's riding posture also falls between standard and sport.

 1983–1985 (EX250-C)

-The first generation was produced between 1983 and 1985, and known by the production number EX250-C. It was sold as the GPZ-250.
-Sold only in its home market of Japan, this earliest, belt-driven version was first produced in 1983, and shares no commonality with later generations.
+The first generation was produced between 1983 and 1985, and known by the production number EX250-C. It was sold as the GPz-250.
+Sold only in its home market of Japan, this earliest, belt-driven version was first produced in 1983, and shares no commonality with later generations, but is a variant of the z-250-Scorpion and the GPz-305 range.
 The bike has 32 mm fork tubes.

 1986–1987 (EX250-E)

 Produced between 1986 and 1987 was the EX250-E. This model was sold as the Ninja 250R in Canada and the U.S. between 1986 and 1987.
 It was known as the GPZ-250R elsewhere.
 When originally introduced, it was more costly than the Honda Rebel, and reviewers complained that while the 14,000 rpm redline was nice, the engine was slow to rev.